LunarG/gfxreconstruct/vulkan_dump_resources.md

   --dump-resources-json-output-per-command
               Enables storing a json output file for each dumped command.
 Overrides default behavior which is generating one output json file that contains the information for all dumped commands.
+  --dump-resources-dump-immutable-resources
+              Enables dumping of resources that are used as inputs in the commands requested for dumping --dump-resources-dump-all-image-subresources
+              Enables dumping of all image sub resources (mip map levels and array layers)
 ```

 ## Output